s9w/Ginseng/README.md

 There is liberal use of HTML5 stuff, but the only part that isn't supported by android chrome is drag and drop, so you won't be able to rearrange your infotype fields on mobile.
 That's a pretty rare thing to do though, that cut feels reasonable.

 ## Philosophy / Goals
-This is designed to be as open and long-term as possible
+The App and the underlying data format are designed to be as open and robust as possible
-- All data is saved in a straightforward human-readable (and therefore hackable) JSON file.
+- All data is saved in a straightforward human-readable (and therefore hackable) JSON file
-- The formatting is done markdown, which I think is better suited for this than full blown html
+- This means that syncing should be very easy to extend to other services like Google Drive, Firebase, MongoDB or really anything else
-- Dates/times are saved in ISO format.
-Time intervals are always calculated, never saved (no standard way)
+- The formatting of the view entries and the templates is done Markdown with optional LaTeX.
+Currently [marked](https://github.com/chjj/marked) is used for Markdown and [KaTeX](https://github.com/Khan/KaTeX) for LaTeX converting.
-- Review ratings were abandoned in favor of just setting time intervals.
-Is Anki-like Interval modifier wanted?
+- Dates/times are saved in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601)